 Outsourcing policy.
 Regulated institutions must have a board-approved outsourcing policy.
 This must specify that the regulated institution remains responsible for compliance with prudential requirements.
-The company's risk management framework must include considering outsourcing risk.
+The company's risk management framework must include a consideration of outsourcing risk.

 Demonstrated assessment of options.
 Regulated institutions must be able to demonstrate certain matters in their assessment of a proposed outsourcing.
 This will include preparing a business case, establishing procedures for monitoring performance, and developing contingency plans when outsourcing to a third party.

 Outsourcing agreements.
 Regulated institutions must have legally binding written agreements in place before commencing any outsourcing (that is, oral agreements are not permitted).
 The prudential standards specify minimum requirements for outsourcing agreements, including service levels, business continuity management and subcontracting.

 APRA access.
 Any outsourcing agreement must also contain a provision allowing APRA access to the documentation relating to the outsourcing arrangement.
 APRA must also be given the right to conduct on-site visits with the service provider.

 Offshoring notification requirements.
 Regulated institutions must notify APRA after entering into any outsourcing agreement and consult with APRA before entering into an outsourcing agreement with an offshore service provider.

 Monitoring.
 Regulated institutions must have sufficient monitoring processes to manage the outsourcing.
 In addition, they must advise APRA of any issues that arise that may potentially materially affect the outsourcing arrangement.